RebelToolbox/RebelDocumentation/development/cpp/custom_resource_format_loaders.rst

 Creating custom data types
 --------------------------

-Rebel Engine may not have a proper substitute within its :ref:`doc_core_types` or managed resources.
+Rebel Engine may not have a proper substitute within its :doc:`core_types` or managed resources.
 Rebel Engine needs a new registered data type to understand additional binary formats such as machine learning models.